 Region’s HNWIs have distinct demands and expectations of firms

 Asia-Pacific (excl.
-Japan) HNWIs have distinct preferences in how they are served by firms, as they are more inclined to seek professional advice (45 percent, the highest globally) and pay for customised services (37 percent) than HNWIs in the rest of the world (36 percent and 30 percent).
+Japan) HNWIs have distinct preferences in how they are served by firms, as they are more inclined to seek professional advice (45 percent, the highest globally) and pay for customized services (37 percent) than HNWIs in the rest of the world (36 percent and 30 percent).
 While HNWIs globally share a preference to work with a single wealth management firm, those in Asia-Pacific (excl.
 Japan) differ in their preference to work with multiple experts (39 percent) versus a single point of contact (26 percent).
 They also have the highest demand globally for digital interactions, with 82 percent (versus 61 percent for those in the rest of the world) expecting most or all of their wealth management relationship to be run digitally in five years.

 Wealth manager performance scores flat, creating opportunities for firms